How Easement Appurtenant Affects Property Rights: A Complete Guide

 - reAlpha Mortgage - NMLS #1743790

-- reAlpha - a smart homebuying platform where you can unlock up to 75% of your buyer agent’s commission back by bundling services across agent, mortgage, and title.
+- reAlpha - a smart homebuying platform that lets you unlock a substantial portion of your buyer-agent’s commission back by bundling services across agent, mortgage.

 Also, consider local property assessors’ websites or county clerk offices to pull plat maps and easement records.